Address

 Paths and walkways: some concrete, some brick

-Doors: double doors, push button assist
+Doors: double doors, push button assist to conservatory

 Number of floors: varies according to building